Dog Hanging Head Down – [What Should I Do?]

 What To Do In Case Your Dog Keeps Hanging His Head Down

-In the previous section, we explained why a dog may keep his head down.
-Now we will let you through the ‘Do’s if your dog faces this problem.
 If your dog keeps hanging his head down, it may indicate an underlying health issue or emotional distress.
 Observing your dog’s behavior and noting any other symptoms or changes in its routine is essential.

-Possible reasons for this behavior include neck pain, ear infections, dental problems, sadness,, or anxiety.
+Possible reasons for this behavior include neck pain, ear infections, dental problems, sadness, or anxiety.
 To address the issue, it is recommended to seek advice from a veterinarian who can determine the cause and provide appropriate treatment.
 In the meantime, keep your dog comfortable and offer plenty of love and attention to help them feel better.

 1. Give Some Initial Treatment

-It may not be possible for you always to get your dog to a vet the moment he starts to keep hanging down his head.
+It may not be possible for you to get your dog to a vet the moment he starts to keep hanging down his head.
 Sometimes it may take hours to get to a vet.
 What will you do if that is the case?
 Even though the vet is nearby, you need to give your dog some breathing space when you find your dog is facing this problem.

 Second, if you are sure of a snake bite, carry your dog instead of letting him walk.
-Any possible movement of the dog will increase the blood flow.
+Any possible movement of the dog will increase the blood cell flow.
 If the taste has venom, it will be hazardous for the dog to let walk.

 Third, apply a cold pack to the neck of your dog.
-You can use it during the drive.
+You can individually use it during the drive.
 You can even do it if going to the vet is impossible on that day.
 It will relieve the pain of the dog for the moment.

-Emergency Tip
+2. Emergency Tip

 Remember, this is only to provide relief from arthritis.
 If you can’t afford a vet or in emergencies, you can buy pain relief medicines to relieve your dog’s pain.
 It will save the dog from extreme pain for some time.

-2. Go To A Vet
+3. Go To A Vet

 Don’t try to make any excuse if visiting a vet is possible.
 Dogs feel extreme pain if something like disk displacement happens to them.
 But they can’t utter words and make you feel their pain.
+See a vet by carrying your dog as soon as possible.
+The pain will mostly disappear by following the vet’s instructions.

-3. Suggest Your Vet Consider Acupuncture
+4. Suggest Your Vet Consider Acupuncture

 If your dog keeps his head down, it can indicate various health issues.
 One possible solution to consider is acupuncture.
 This traditional Chinese medicine practice involves inserting thin needles into specific points on the body to stimulate healing and improve overall well-being.

 Acupuncture has been shown to be effective in treating a range of conditions in dogs, including chronic pain, arthritis, and anxiety.
-If your dog’s head-hanging behaviour persists despite other treatments, it may be worth discussing acupuncture with your vet as a potential option for improving their health and quality of life.
+If your dog’s head-hanging behavior persists despite other treatments, it may be worth discussing acupuncture with your vet as a potential option for improving their health and quality of life.

-4. Go To A Chiropractor
+5. Go To A Chiropractor

 Just like seeing an acupuncturist, you may also consider seeing a chiropractor.
 Sometimes, chiropractic care is the best possible solution for your problematic dog.
 If your dog keeps his head down, it could indicate underlying health issues.